-Source: KPMG Property Lending Barometer, 2018 © 2018 KPMG Advisory Ltd., a Hungarian limited liability company and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
-All rights reserved.
-Lending market Half of the Irish survey participants consider real estate financing as extremely important strategically.
+Source: KPMG Property Lending Barometer, 2018 Lending market Half of the Irish survey participants consider real estate financing as extremely important strategically.
 The importance of real estate financing has marginally increased for 25% of respondents and 25% have maintained their level of focus for this segment year-on-year.
 All of the banks expressed strong interest in providing loans for income generating projects, and notably 75% are very much open to providing finance for new developments as well.
 Overall, these proportions have increased since last year.
 For Irish banks, pension funds and insurers are presently considered the most significant competitors, while investment and non-local commercial banks are also providing strong competition in the market.
 The rate of provisions against real estate loans is deemed as adequate for all surveyed banks.
 The average loan size is between EUR 21.3 - 32.5 million, which is moderately less than the preferred size of EUR 26.7 - 43.3 million.
 Future of real estate loan portfolios Commonly, all banks expect the real estate portfolio volume of the whole banking sector to increase in the following 12-18 months, which is a significant improvement compared to last year.
 Similarly, each bank is projecting an increase in portfolio size over the same period.

 Netherlands

+66

 Real estate financing is of less strategical importance for traditional Dutch banks, alternative lenders are required to bridge the financing gap.

-66

-Frank Mulders
+Frank Mulders Economy